-EY US partners are evaluated and compensated based on criteria that include specific quality and risk management indicators, covering both actions and results.
+EY Canada partners are evaluated and compensated based on criteria that include specific quality and risk management indicators, covering both actions and results.

-LEAD for partners, principals, managing directors and directors (PPMDDs) applies to all partners in EYG member firms around the world.
-LEAD for PPMDDs reinforces the global business agenda by continuing to link performance to wider goals and values.
+The performance management framework for partners, associate partners, principals, managing directors and directors (PPMDDs) applies to all partners in EY member firms around the world.
+The performance management framework for PPMDDs reinforces the global business agenda by continuing to link performance to wider goals and values.
 The process includes goal setting, ongoing feedback, personal development planning and performance review, and is tied to partners' recognition and reward.
 Documenting partners' goals and performance is the cornerstone of the evaluation process.
 A partner's goals are required to reflect various global priorities, one of which is quality.

-EY policies prohibit evaluating and compensating lead audit engagement partners and other key audit partners on an engagement based on the sale of non-Assurance services to companies they audit.
+EY policies prohibit evaluating and compensating lead audit engagement partners and other key audit partners on an engagement based on the sale of otherwise permitted non-assurance services to companies they audit.
 This reinforces to EY partners their professional obligation to maintain independence and objectivity.